arnabm07/FLCM_Selection/README.md

 # FLCM_Selection
-Variable selection method for Functional Linear Concurrent Model
+Variable selection method for Functional Linear Concurrent Model.
+Download the .zip file and refer to READme.txt for more details.